birukbelihu/AnalogClockView/README.md

 Add The [analogclockview](/analogclockview) Module To Your Android Project In Android Studio By Selecting File -> New -> Import Module, Select analogclockview & Sync The Project.

-Or You Can Manually Copy The Module In To Your Project Root Folder & Add It As Dependency In Your app Module.
+Or You Can Manually Copy The Module In To Your Project Root Folder & Add It As Dependency In Your app Module build.gradle File.

 ```